magnuspalmblad/averageRegions/README.md

 ## 4. Acknowledgements

 The developer wishes to thank Rob Marissen for help and support during the development of averageRegions.
+Hans Dalebout is also gratefully acknowledged for his suggestions and feedback on the software.

 ## 5. Further reading